 A content brief is the plan you make before writing.
 It answers: what should this post cover, what questions should it answer, and what are the top-ranking competitors doing?
 Reading 10 competing articles used to take hours.
 AI SEO optimization tools do it in seconds.

 Budget pick: Frase (from $49/month).
 The best value in content briefs right now.
 It reads the top results for your keyword, pulls out the topics and questions they cover, and builds an outline you can work from.
+The pricing restructured in 2025, moving the entry from $15 to $49 and renaming the plans.
+Still worth it.

 Drafting and content generation

-Google’s official stance hasn’t changed: they care about helpful content, not how it was made.
-Danny Sullivan, Google’s Search Liaison, drew the line at “non-commodity content” at Search Central Canada 2026.
+Google’s May 2026 AI optimization guide draws the line at “commodity” versus “non-commodity” content.
+Danny Sullivan, Google’s Search Liaison: non-commodity content is the bar.
 That means content a reader can’t find in the same form somewhere else.
 If you want the deeper answer on whether AI content hurts your SEO, I wrote a full post on it.
+And for the complete workflow from research to finished draft, see the generative AI for content creation guide.

 Technical SEO and site audits